Treasury Inspector General for Tax Administration

-WASHINGTON – The Internal Revenue Service (IRS) successfully implemented a component of the Patient Protection and Affordable Care Act (ACA) involving prescription drug fees, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) has taken significant actions to improve the processing of tax-exempt applications involving political intervention, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.